iamaakashbasnet/newsportal/README.md

 # NewsPortal

-A complete news management system and news portal app.
+A complete news management system and news portal web app.

 > Still some work left!